timescale/docs/api/create_distributed_hypertable.md

 commit protocol) to all three chunk copies.
 For chunks replicated more than once, if a data node fails or is removed, no data will be lost, and writes can continue to succeed on the remaining chunk copies.
 However, the chunks present on the lost data node will now be under-replicated.
 Currently, it is not possible to restore under-replicated chunks, although this limitation will be removed in a future release.
 To avoid such inconsistency, we do not yet recommend using `replication_factor` > 1, and instead rely on physical replication of each data node if such fault-tolerance is required.

+[create-hypertable]: /api/latest/hypertable/create_hypertable/